datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 #### Implementation via Etag

 We could achieve this via HTTP [Conditional Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests#avoiding_the_lost_update_problem_with_optimistic_locking).
-GMS would populate the `ETag` header in the GET request for aspects.
+GMS would populate the `ETag` header in the GET response for aspects.
 This can be used in the `If-Match` or `If-None-Match` header when a POST request is passed to GMS to update the aspects.
 The main concern is then how to format the ASCII `Etag` value for multiple aspects such that client and server are able to compose them.